Menu Icon

 • Your OCD causes significant distress and impairment in your life

-Can Cognitive Behavioural Therapy Really Treat my OCD?
+Can Cognitive Behavioural Therapy Really Treat My OCD?

 Cognitive Behavioural Therapy (CBT) is often considered to be the gold standard when it comes to treating OCD.
-It's a type Of OCD therapy that helps you change the way you think and behave, and it's been shown to be very effective in treating OCD.
+It's a type of OCD therapy that helps you change the way you think and behave, and it's been shown to be very effective in treating OCD.

 CBT can be used to treat people with all levels of OCD, from mild to extreme.
 The treatment is a specialized type of cognitive-behaviour therapy for obsessive-compulsive disorder (OCD) called Exposure and Ritual Prevention.
 This treatment is designed to break two types of associations that occur in OCD.
 The first one is the association between sensations of distress and the objects, situations, or thoughts that produce this distress.
 The second association is between carrying out ritualistic behaviour and decreasing distress.
 The treatment will break the bond between feelings of anxiety and ritual behaviours.
 It will also train you not to ritualize when you are anxious.
 It is important to understand that CBT is not a quick fix, and it takes time and effort to see results.
 But if you're willing to put in the work, CBT can be an incredibly effective treatment for OCD.